mattermost/docs/source/boards/work-with-cards.rst

 A card consists of:

-- A set of properties: Properties are common to all cards in a board.
+- **A set of properties**: Properties are common to all cards in a board.
 Board views can group cards by “Select” type properties into different columns.
-- A list of comments: Comments are useful for noting important changes or milestones.
+- **A list of comments**: Comments are useful for noting important changes or milestones.
-- A set of content: The content of a card can consist of Markdown text, checkboxes, and images.
+- **A set of content**: The content of a card can consist of Markdown text, checkboxes, and images.
 Use this to record detailed specs or design decisions for an item for example.

 Drag cards from one column to another to change their group-by property.
-For example, if cards are grouped by “Status” on board view, drag a card to the Completed column to mark it as completed.
+For example, if cards are grouped by “Status” on board view, drag a card to the **Completed** column to mark it as completed.
 When a board is unsorted, you can drag a card up and down within a column to custom sort your cards.

 For sorted boards, dragging a card to a column will auto-sort it using the specified sort settings.

 Our standard board templates provide some default card properties that can be customized or removed.
-In the Roadmap template, we include Type property, whereas in the Project Tasks template, we include an Estimated Hours property.
+In the Roadmap template, we include **Type** property, whereas in the Project Tasks template, we include an **Estimated Hours** property.
 These properties are not exclusive to any template and can be easily re-created in any of the templates provided.

 Card descriptions
 -----------------

 Card descriptions can include text with Markdown formatting, checkboxes, and visual elements such as images or GIFs, and can be separated into blocks of content.
-To add a description, open a card then click on Add a description… below the Comments section and start typing in your content.
+To add a description, open a card then click on **Add a description…** below the Comments section and start typing in your content.

-To add a new content block in the description section, hover over the section and click on the Add content button and select from any of the following options:
+To add a new content block in the description section, hover over the section and click on the **Add content** button and select from any of the following options:

-- Text: Adds a new text block that can be formatted with Markdown.
+- **Text**: Adds a new text block that can be formatted with Markdown.
-- Image: Select and embed an image file into the content block.
+- **Image**: Select and embed an image file into the content block.
 The following image formats are currently supported: GIF, JPEG, and PNG.
-- Divider: Adds a divider content block below the previous block.
+- **Divider**: Adds a divider content block below the previous block.
-- Checkbox: Adds a checkbox content block.
+- **Checkbox**: Adds a checkbox content block.
 Press Enter/Return after typing in content for your checkbox to add another checkbox within the same block.
 Please note, Markdown formatting is not supported within the *Checkbox* content block.

-To manage the description content blocks on a card, hover over any existing block and select options menu (...) to move the block up or down, insert a new block above, or delete the current block.
+To manage the description content blocks on a card, hover over any existing block and select options menu **(...)** to move the block up or down, insert a new block above, or delete the current block.
 Alternatively, you can hover over any existing block, then click and hold the grid button to drag and drop it to a new position within the description section.

 Card properties
 ---------------

 Cards can contain different data fields depending on the purpose of the board.
 Using card properties, you can customize these data fields to fit your needs and track the information most important to you.
-For example, in a Roadmap board, cards include a Type field where you can add categories such as Bug, Triage, etc. In a Project Task board, cards include the Estimated Hours field instead.
+For example, in a **Roadmap** board, cards include a **Type** field where you can add categories such as **Bug**, **Epic**, etc. In a **Project Task** board, cards include the **Estimated Hours** field instead.

 Add properties
 --------------

-To create a new property field open a card and select Add a property.
+To create a new property field open a card and select **Add a property**.
 Then select the type of property from the drop-down menu.
 The property type specifies the type of data you plan to capture within that field.
 When you create new card properties, they are added to all new and all existing cards on the current board.

 Properties are automatically added to the board filter list at the top of the page, so ensure you customize all property names to make it easy to filter your board by specific properties later.